-Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into home equity without selling their home.
-The lending institution gives you money based on your home equity amount; you get a lump sum, a monthly payment or a line of credit.
-Repayment is not required until after the homeowner sells the home, moves (such as into a care facility) or passes away.
-You or your estate representative has to pay back the reverse mortgage loan, interest , and other finance charges at the time your property is sold, or you no longer live in it.
+In a reverse mortgage (sometimes referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
+Choosing between a monthly amount, a line of credit, or a lump sum, you can get a loan based on your home equity.
+Paying back your loan is not necessary until after the homeowner puts his home up for sale, moves (such as to a care facility) or dies.
+You or representative of your estate has to pay back the reverse mortgage amount, interest accrued, and finance fees at the time your house is sold, or you are no longer living in it.

-Homeowners who are on a fixed income and need additional funds find reverse mortgages advantageous for their situation.
-Rates of interest can be fixed or adjustable while the money is nontaxable and doesn't adversely affect Social Security or Medicare benefits.
-The lender will not take away your home if you live past the loan term nor will you be made to sell your home to repay your loan amount even when the loan balance grows to exceed property value.
-If you'd like to find out more about reverse mortgages, feel free to call us at 866-300-1550.
+Many homeowners who live on a fixed income and need additional money find reverse mortgages advantageous for their situation.
+Rates of interest can be fixed or adjustable while the funds are nontaxable and do not adversely affect Social Security or Medicare benefits.
+The home will never be at risk of being taken away by the lender or sold without your consent if you outlive the loan term - even if the property value creeps under the balance of the loan.
+If you would like to learn more about reverse mortgages, please call us at 866-300-1550.

 Do you have a question regarding a mortgage program?